Configuring a Logical Interface to Be Tracked for a VRRP Group

 When the priority hold time expires, the current priority inherits the value from the pending priority, and the pending priority ceases.

-If you have configured asymmetric-hold-time, VRRP does not wait for the priority hold time to expire before initiating mastership elections if a tracked interface fails (state changes from up to down), or if the available bandwidth for a tracked interface decreases.
+If you have configured asymmetric-hold-time, VRRP does not wait for the priority hold time to expire before initiating primary role elections if a tracked interface fails (state changes from up to down), or if the available bandwidth for a tracked interface decreases.
 For more information about asymmetric-hold-time, see Configuring the Asymmetric Hold Time for VRRP Routers.

 There are two priority-cost statements that show at this hierarchy level.
 The bandwidth-threshold statement specifies a threshold for the tracked interface.
 When the bandwidth of the tracked interface drops below the configured bandwidth threshold value, the VRRP group uses the bandwidth threshold priority cost.
 You can track up to five bandwidth threshold statements for each tracked interface.
 Just under the interface statement there is a priority-cost statement that gives the value to subtract from priority when the interface is down.